StarPlayrX/XPC123/README.md

 Hope this becomes useful to anyone wanting to use XPC across their own apps.
 Enjoy!

 The MachService seems only works from a command line / headless app, not as a plugin.
-This means it needs to run as a LaunchDaemon which will make it system wide.
+This means it needs to run as a LaunchDaemon and this will make it system wide.

 The MachClient can run in either a gui app or command line tool.
 This should also work with Authorization Plugins, but that hasn't been tested.
 I will full you in if any changes need to be made for this specific use case.